 In these cases, even the advanced method used by SegmentStream's post-click attribution model may not completely show the full story.
 Traditional methods that use multiple touchpoints for attribution (known as MTA tools) could fall short too.

-You may sometimes notice that our ML post-click attribution model attributes more conversions to Direct or Organic channels than a simple last-click attribution does.
+You may sometimes notice that our Visit Scoring attribution model attributes more conversions to Direct or Organic channels than a simple last-click attribution does.
 Here's an illustration to help explain why this happens:

 - Person 8,263 watches a video on YouTube but doesn't click the link.